samhippo/mpv-scripts/README.md

 #### Usage
 Activating this command will remove all entires from the current playlist that are not video files.
 This is useful when the playlist has unwanted file types (images, music, etc).
 ## ▶️  &nbsp; custom-osc.lua
 A clean minimal OSC (on screen controller) desgined to use the entire window.
+See image below for functionality.

 Image depicting where on screen to click the mouse
 ![](screenshots/osc_image4.png)